Joseph Gray (police officer): Investigation of police misconduct

 Gray was arrested by officers from his own precinct.
 The responding highway officer failed to fill out portions of the accident report.
 Photographs taken at the crime scene "mysteriously turned out to be blank".
 At the trial, an accident investigator testified that union representatives asked him which sobriety test Gray would be most likely to "beat".
-The police chemist failed to turn over 60 pages of reports on Gray's blood alcohol content as required by law, and several other pieces of evidence were temporarily displaced.
+The police chemist failed to turn over 60 pages of reports on Gray's blood alcohol content as required by law, and several other pieces of evidence were temporarily misplaced.
 The investigator, after he retired, admitted that he had sought to give Gray a "benefit" because of his status as a police officer.
 Gray was not handcuffed in the squad car or detention room.

 After Gray's conviction, the district attorney launched an "investigation into police misconduct in this case, specifically for obstruction of governmental administration and hindering prosecution."
 The issue had been raised even during the trial, when the "exasperated prosecutor, speaking in open court, voiced his unhappiness with the handling of the case by officers".

 Officer Michael J. Immitt, the union official, had also been involved in the Louima case, where he had also been accused of misconduct by prosecutors.
 In the obstruction trial for that case, Immitt admitted that he told officers to "sit tight" and "don't talk about it".

 Civil settlement

-The city paid $1.5 million to settle a civil lawsuit stemming from the incident to surviving family members, reported on May 16, 2006.
+The city paid US$1.5 million to surviving family members to settle a civil lawsuit stemming from the incident, reported on May 16, 2006.
 The family members were represented by Johnnie Cochran and Derek Sells.